 Comments Off on (Updated) Why Does My Tooth Hurt After Drinking Hot or Cold Beverages?

-Cracked or broken teeth are more than uncomfortable, they can be painful, unsightly and detrimental to oral health.
+Cracked or broken teeth are more than uncomfortable, they can also be unsightly and detrimental to oral health.
 Yet, many patients choose to live with cracked or broken teeth rather than seeking immediate treatment.
 If you have a cracked or broken tooth, don’t postpone your dental care.
-The skilled dentist Greenbelt turns to, McCarl Dental Group, can see you quickly (on the same day in most cases) and will work to retain your natural tooth whenever possible.
-Call our Greenbelt or Millersville, MD offices to find out more today.
+Without seeking emergency dental services as soon as possible, your tooth and surrounding teeth may be severely damaged or lost.

 Comments Off on (Updated) Cracked or Broken Teeth Symptoms, Causes & Solutions